pyca/cryptography/docs/x509/ocsp.rst

     .. versionadded:: 2.4

-    An ``OCSPRequest`` is an iterable containing one or more :class:`~cryptography.x509.ocsp.Request` objects.

-    .. method:: public_bytes(encoding)

-        :param encoding: The encoding to use.
-Only :attr:`~cryptography.hazmat.primitives.serialization.Encoding.DER`
-            is supported.

-        :return bytes: The serialized OCSP request.

-.. class:: Request

-    .. versionadded:: 2.4

-    A ``Request`` contains several attributes that create a unique identifier for a certificate whose status is being checked.
-It may also contain additional extensions (currently unsupported).
+    An ``OCSPRequest`` is an object containing information about a certificate whose status is being checked.

     .. attribute:: issuer_key_hash